Lionel-hub1/alx-system_engineering-devops/0x0A-configuration_management/README.md

 ## Task 0: Create a file

 In this task, we use Puppet to create a file in the /tmp directory with specific requirements.
-The file should have the following properties:

-- File path: /tmp/school
-- File permission: 0744
-- File owner: www-data
-- File group: www-data
-- File content: "I love Puppet"

-To see the Puppet code for this task, please refer to the [Task 0 Puppet Manifest](/path/to/task0_manifest.pp) file.
+To see the Puppet code for this task, please refer to the [Task 0 Puppet Manifest](https://github.com/Lionel-hub1/alx-system_engineering-devops/blob/master/0x0A-configuration_management/0-create_a_file.pp) file.

 ## Task 1: Install a package

 In this task, we use Puppet to install the Flask package from pip3.
-The requirements for this task are as follows:

-- Install Flask
-- Version must be 2.1.0
+The package should be installed globally.

-To see the Puppet code for this task, please refer to the [Task 1 Puppet Manifest](/path/to/task1_manifest.pp) file.
+To see the Puppet code for this task, please refer to the [Task 1 Puppet Manifest](https://github.com/Lionel-hub1/alx-system_engineering-devops/blob/master/0x0A-configuration_management/1-install_a_package.pp) file.

 ## Task 2: Execute a command

 In this task, we use Puppet to create a manifest that kills a process named "killmenow".
-The requirements for this task are as follows:

-- Must use the exec Puppet resource
-- Must use pkill

-To see the Puppet code for this task, please refer to the [Task 2 Puppet Manifest](/path/to/task2_manifest.pp) file.
+To see the Puppet code for this task, please refer to the [Task 2 Puppet Manifest](https://github.com/Lionel-hub1/alx-system_engineering-devops/blob/master/0x0A-configuration_management/2-execute_a_command.pp) file.